sortfish/mux-rmi/index.md

 # License

-Easy-RMI is licensed under the MIT license.
+Mux-RMI is licensed under the MIT license.
 See the `LICENSE` file for details.

 # Philosophy of Easy-RMI

-Easy-RMI has been designed with the following goals in mind:
+Mux-RMI has been designed with the following goals in mind:

  1. It should be light weight, easy to use, and easy to understand.
  2. It should behave as similar to a request-response protocol (HTTP, REST, ...) as possible, i.e. each request should require only one connection.